gherebenr/GraphLib/README.md

 4) Follow the instructions displayed in the terminal.

 #### Prerequisites
 You need to install FreeGLUT.
+I used GCC 7.2.1 to compile on Linux.

-#### NOTE: I only ever compiled and ran this program on Linux, so I don't know if it will work on Windows.
+#### To get it working in Windows, go to the FreeGLUT website (http://freeglut.sourceforge.net/) and download Martin Payne's Windows binaries.
+Then follow the instructions in the Readme.txt file to get it to compile in Visual Studio.
+Beware that the performance is much worse than on Linux.